ppgcourseUB/ppgcourse2023/Orthology/Readme.md

 `orthofinder -fg FolderRun -s speciesTree_file`

-> In this case, the flag `-fg` indicates you want to re run an analysis from the orthogroups on, and `-s` indicates you will provide a user defined species tree
+> In this case, the flag `-fg` indicates you want to re-run an analysis from the orthogroups on, and `-s` indicates you will provide a user defined species tree

 Running this will generate a new folder, which will contain the new results.